dynatrace-perfclinics/hotday-perform-2024-test/README.md

 export DT_GEOLOCATION=GEOLOCATION_XXXXXXX     # eg: GEOLOCATION-DDAA176627F5667A for prod live
 ```

-For the next steps we are going to create a couple of Tokens.
-Here the overview of what we are creating
+In Step 2 we are going to create lots of tokens.
+IN case you already have them - here a quick overview to set them:
 ```
 DT_INGEST_TOKEN=token; history -d $(history 1)
 DT_OP_TOKEN=token; history -d $(history 1)